Our Mission

 Elements of Movement Building

-MSC has built on significant learnings over two decades exploring how best to support a Just Transition to a world of regenerative relationships between people and the planet that prioritizes economic, racial, and gender equity.
-MSC’s approach is grounded in four elements that we believe are the core of transformative movement building.
-We lead with audacious vision and bold purpose.
-We deeply embody the values we fight for.
-We build radical and deep community.
-Together, we strategically navigate toward a future of interdependence, liberation, and resilience.
+MSC has built on significant learnings over two decades exploring how best to support a Just Transition to a world of regenerative relationships between people and planet.
+MSC’s approach is grounded in four elements that we believe are the core of Transformative Movement Building: Audacious Vision, Deep Embodiment, Radical Connection, Strategic Navigation.

 A core component of MSC’s work has been the Transitions Initiative, an inquiry-based approach to discovering shared purpose and vision, cultivating a 100-year vision, building beloved community, and co-generating the strategies needed to transform our world.
 MSC facilitated these discussions through a series of strategic Transitions Labs that aimed to nurture transformation as a spiritual commitment, build communities of practice, and strengthen leaders as they set out to do the radical work of transformative movement building in the face of systemic injustices.